EleniLPetrou/pollock_wgs/markdowns/Part4. Estimate read depth of realigned bam files.md

 ```
 # Results

-The mean sequencing depth across the entire reference genome was 0.8X (median = 0.79, range = 0.24 – 4.73X)
+The mean sequencing depth across the entire reference genome was 0.8X (median = 0.79, range = 0.24 – 4.73X).

+Information to add: 1) plot 2) how low-depth individuals were identified and removed from downstream analyses 3) list of removed infividuals